 Will being overweight impact life insurance rates?

-If you are overweight, life insurance costs may run more expensive than the typical life insurance policy for someone in good overall health.
-Insurance companies will consider multiple health factors, such as your blood pressure, cholesterol and whether you smoke.
+If you are overweight, life insurance costs may be more expensive than they would be for someone with a lower weight.
+However, insurance companies will consider multiple other health factors, such as your blood pressure, cholesterol and whether you smoke.

 “While there are a couple niche carriers that offer products with no height and weight requirement, every other carrier with competitive rates [usually] does take weight into consideration when determining the cost of life insurance,” says Gordon Conwell, owner of the Gordon E. Conwell Associates, Inc. insurance agency.
 “The potential for health issues caused by being overweight is why life insurance companies may charge more or may even decline you for life insurance.”